Polarities – Opposites

 It seems like opposites attract because two “opposite ends” of the same polarity will attract.
 There are several reasons for this maya (illusion), which I will now explain in some detail.

-The first reason why it appears that opposites attract is because you will feel completed by people who reflect your repressed aspects.
+The first reason why it appears that opposites attract is this: you will feel completed by people who reflect your repressed aspects.

 Mitigating factors such as having parents who are already highly polarized from each other can help create a more balanced child if the child has the conscious resources to be introspective and question their own beliefs throughout their teen years.